LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 - how you intend to use, enhance, promote and support your project in the short term, and
   - Content marketing.
-  - Collaborate with gaming projects/DAOs on NEAR.
+  - Collaborate with gaming projects, social projects and DAOs on NEAR.
   - Try to contribute our approach to the NEP standard, to facilitate adoption.
 - the team's long-term plans and intentions in relation to it.
   - Hosting Game Jams (i.e. Hackathon for game dev) to encourage game devs to explore NFT-based web games.